 - To be known for fruit with remarkably good taste.

 - To identify improved production and marketing methods appropriate especially for a retail farming business on which the family itself conducts all, or nearly all, management and labor activities.

-- To demonstrate, through incorporation of successfully tested techniques, that retail apple orcharding in New England could be a reasonable occupational choice for well-prepared men and women who appreciate the benefits to self and others that this occupation offers.
+- To demonstrate that retail apple orcharding in New England could be a reasonable occupational choice for well-prepared men and women who appreciate the benefits to self and others that this occupation offers.